A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \subsubsection{Cosmic-ray--induced atmospheric cascade}

-When an energetic CR particle enters the atmosphere, it first moves straight in the upper layers, suffering mostly from ionization energy losses that lead to the ionization of the ambient rarefied air.
-However, after traversing some amount of matter (the nuclear interaction mean-free path is on the order of 100~g/cm$^2$ for a proton in the air) the CR particle may collide with a nucleus in the atmosphere, producing a number of secondaries.
-These secondaries have their own fate in the atmosphere, in particular they may suffer further collisions and interactions forming an atmospheric cascade \citep[e.g.,]{dorman04}.
-Because of the thickness of the Earth's atmosphere (1033~g/cm$^2$ at sea level) the number of subsequent interactions can be large, leading to a fully-developed cascade (also called an air shower) consisting of secondary rather than primary particles.
-Three main components can be separated in the cascade:
+When an energetic CR particle enters the atmosphere, it first moves straight in the upper layers, suffering mostly from ionization energy losses that lead to the ionization of the ambient rarefied air and gradual deceleration of the particles.
+However, after traversing some amount of matter (the nuclear interaction mean-free path is on the order of 100~g/cm\super{2} for a proton in the air) the CR particle may collide with a nucleus in the atmosphere, producing a number of secondaries.
+These secondaries have their own fate in the atmosphere, in particular they may suffer further collisions and interactions forming an atmospheric cascade \citep[e.g.,][]{dorman04}.
+Because of the thickness of the Earth's atmosphere (1033~g/cm\super{2} at sea level) the number of subsequent interactions can be large, leading to a fully-developed cascade (also called an air shower) consisting of secondary rather than primary particles.
+A schematic view of the atmospheric cascade is shown in Figure~\ref{Fig:cascade}. \epubtkImage{LR_cascade.png}{ } Three main components can be separated in the cascade:

 \begin{itemize}